 Cuba is slowly opening its gates to tourists, and things are changing fast across this Caribbean country.
 Get in fast, before the nostalgia disappears, because Cuba is a country that gives the impression that it’s stuck in a time warp.

 In Havana, you can enjoy the charming colonial-era charm that the capital city exudes on every street corner.
 Visit rum distilleries and cigar factories, immerse yourself in the local revolutionary museums and enjoy riding antique cars through the city.

-Away from the capital, and you can find beautiful beaches and cheap resorts in Varadero, while inland the countryside is stunning and dotted with more colonial-era towns that seemingly have lain unchanged for decades.
+Away from the capital, and you can find beautiful beaches and cheap resorts in Varadero, while inland the countryside is stunning and dotted with more colonial-era towns like Trinidad that seemingly have lain unchanged for decades.

 Our Top Recommended Tours:

 - Cuba: Salsa & Snorkeling with G Adventures – 16 days

 - Cuba Explorer with G Adventures – 9 days

 - Cuba Libre & Sailing with G Adventures – 13 days

 I’ll start by telling you that this isn’t an island known for its beaches.
 There are very few on this island that is worth even a visit.
 You come here for nature, hiking, and waterfalls.

 Dominica is one of the most volcanic islands in the Caribbean, and because of this, it’s also one of the most dramatic.
 The highest point on the island rises to over 1500 meters in height, and there are some great hiking routes and viewpoints across Dominica.